-When children come to you with a problem, however big or small, by force of habit we can brush it aside with comments such as, ‘That is terrible,’ or ‘Oh damn, poor you.’
+When children come to you with a problem, however big or small, by force of habit, we can brush it aside with comments such as, ‘That is terrible,’ or ‘Oh damn, poor you.’
 On the more positive approaches, we can respond with, ‘Wow, that’s fantastic!’
-Sometimes their words can’t come out quickly enough as everything is blurted out and you try and process it as quickly as they talk.
+Sometimes their words can’t come out quickly enough as everything is blurted out, and you try and process it as quickly as they talk.

 How could you solve this?

 On the subject of problems, half the solving is in the awareness that there is a problem.
 The other is to figure out a way to solve it.
-Of course, you could tell them yourself, or make friendly suggestions, but where is the fun in that?
+Of course, you could tell them yourself or make friendly suggestions, but where is the fun in that?
 What would your child learn from following instructions from you?

 Your child may not know how to solve things at a very young age, but that is where you explore together, letting them lead the way.
 Can they stack that brick on top of the other without it falling?
 How could they make it sturdy?
-Maybe you could try, and make a mistake or two along the way to show that you are learning with them at that moment.
+Maybe you could try and make a mistake or two along the way to show that you are learning with them at that moment.

 What Is Your Plan?

 Steering away from simply ‘problems,’ your child will, at some point, wish to organize something.
 Whether it is an indoor teddy bears picnic, a sleepover, or a road trip with their friends in older years, there needs to be a plan.
 What needs to happen first?
-Do they need to gather a blanket for their teddies, or would they like to see which teddies are going to come first?
+Do they need to gather a blanket for their teddies, or would they like to see which teddies will come first?
 Who do they want at their sleepover?
-Half of the fun is in the step by step.
+Half of the fun is in step by step.

 Do You See…?

 Danger!
 Your child is on the verge of slipping or potentially hurting themselves doing something.
 Time to pause and open up the thinking box by opening their minds.
-So often we scream, ‘Be careful!’ or, ‘Put that down!’
+So often, we scream, ‘Be careful!’ or, ‘Put that down!’
 An amazing alternative is to get your child to stop and see what is happening and what could go wrong.

 If you could change one thing about the world, what would it be?

 What a way to give a child a platform to tell you what a good world means to them.
 It starts, as everything does when their answer comes at a young age.
-As they grow, this answer becomes more advanced but with it comes possibility.
+As they grow, this answer becomes more advanced, but with it comes possibility.
 The possibility that they have the power to change something they don’t like about the world.

 What is your favorite…?

-Color, food, drink, season, TV show, song… the list is endless and the potential to explore a broad range of interest comes into play with questions that start with, ‘What is your favorite…?’
+Color, food, drink, season, TV show, song… the list is endless, and the potential to explore a broad range of interest comes into play with questions that start with, ‘What is your favorite…?’
 How far you go with to is entirely up to you and can even be a game where you both take turns.
 Children often reply with their answer followed by, ‘What about you, Mummy/Daddy?’ and then you proceed.

-Answers often change so as your children get older, their favorites may change.
+Answers often change, so as your children get older, their favorites may change.
 These questions never get old and certainly never get tiresome.
 Favorite things are definitely things to celebrate!

 What is your favorite thing about yourself?

-It can be a negative world that we live in, and so easy to get swept up in the bad news or pressure to be or look the best.
-As we get older, we become more exposed to this and it can drain us.
+It can be a negative world that we live in, and easy to get swept up in the bad news or pressure to be or look the best.
+As we get older, we become more exposed to this, and it can drain us.
 Start them young – asking them what they like best about themselves will ignite the flame inside their minds about their own attributes.